apache/tac-website/source/events/current.md

 Applications are closed for EU, thanks to all who submitted.

 #### Community Over Code Asia 2024
-Applications are now open!
-Please head on over to our <a href="https://tac-apply.apache.org/">app</a>
-and apply now.
-Advice for those that will need a Visa - apply for that too now in case on delays getting an appointment.
+Applications are closed for Asia, thanks to all who submitted.
 #### Community Over Code NA 2024
 Applications are now open!
 Please head on over to our <a href="https://tac-apply.apache.org/">app</a>
 and apply now.
 Advice for those that will need a Visa - apply for that too now in case on delays getting an appointment.
+Application deadline extended until Friday 7th June!

 </div>